 Best Small Heirloom Tomato Variety

-Perfect for containers and hanging baskets, small tomato varieties are super fun to grow.
+Perfect for containers and small spaces, small tomato varieties, such as grape tomatoes and cherry tomatoes, are super fun to grow.
 These heirlooms produce bright, flavorful tomatoes that are perfect for all types of recipes and salads.
 They’re also great for garden snacking.
+Many small tomato varieties have vigorous plants that will continue to produce until the first frost.

 - Tumbling Tom Red is ideal for growing in a hanging basket.
 This attractive vining plant produces an abundance of small, round, red sweet tomatoes.